-The second son of a Scots officer, Thomas Bland Strange was born in Meerut, India, on 15 September 1831 and educated at Edinburgh Academy.
-Unable, for financial reasons, to follow his brother to Sandhurst, young Tom was accepted the Royal Military Academy, Woolwich.
+The second son of a Scottish officer, Thomas Bland Strange, was born in Meerut, India, on 15 September 1831, and educated at Edinburgh Academy.
+Unable, for financial reasons, to follow his brother to Sandhurst, young Tom attended the Royal Military Academy, Woolwich.
 Here talent and performance were more important than good breeding.
-He graduated at age 20, was commissioned in the Royal Artillery and posted to Gibraltar.
+He graduated at age 20, commissioned in the Royal Artillery and posted to Gibraltar.

-Promoted Lieutenant in November 1853, he was posted Jamaica where he contracted yellow fever.
-Later transferred to the hospitable Bahamas, he busied himself at improving Nassau’s defences.
-In 1856 he was ordered to the Crimea, however, before he reached England, the war was over.
+Promoted Lieutenant in November 1853, he was posted to Jamaica, where he contracted yellow fever.
+Later transferred to the Bahamas, he busied himself in improving Nassau’s defences.
+In 1856, he received orders to fight in the Crimean War.
+Before he reached England, the war ended.

-One year later he was dispatched to India to assist in quelling the mutiny of the Bengal Army.
-He soon demonstrated his characteristic daring and determination; he was Mentioned-in-Dispatches on four occasions.
+One year later, he went to India to assist in quelling the mutiny of the Bengal Army.
+He soon distinguished himself with determination and flair.
+His superiors mentioned in dispatches on four occasions.
 He remained in the Punjab where he delighted in finding novel ways to train his soldiers.
-He disagreed with his superior concerning the pay of his soldiers and, while ultimately upheld morally and legally, found his tenure increasingly difficult.
-Prior to returning to England in 1864 and while recovering from a second bout of fever, he made a six-month trek from Tibet to Kashmir, revelling in the physical hardship.
+He disagreed with his superior on the pay of his soldiers and found his tenure difficult.
+Before returning to England in 1864, while recovering from a second bout of fever, he made a six-month trek from Tibet to Kashmir, revelling in the physical hardship.

-After promotion to Captain and a brief service in Ireland, he was appointed to the Instructional Staff at Woolwich.
-Subsequently tasked to train the Volunteer Artillery, he again ran afoul of the system, publicly condemning the substandard equipment.
-He was disciplined, an occurrence which likely precipitated his move to Canada in 1872.
+After promotion to Captain and a brief service in Ireland, he joined the Instructional Staff at Woolwich.
+Tasked to train the Volunteer Artillery, he ran afoul with the system when he condemned the substandard equipment.
+He received disciplinary action, an occurrence that likely precipitated his move to Canada in 1872.

-He was appointed Inspector of Artillery and Warlike Stores for Canada and to command of “B” Battery.
-His relief of the departing British troops was true to form; his direct and uncompromising manner caused no little discomfiture to the departing officers, et gained much needed equipment for the garrison.
-He was accepted immediately by the citizens of Quebec; his fluency in French and his involvement in the social and sporting activities of the community earned their respect and approval.
+He became Inspector of Artillery and Warlike Stores for Canada and commander of B Battery.
+His relief of the departing British troops was true to form.
+His direct and uncompromising manner caused little discomfort to the departing officers, gaining much-needed equipment for the garrison.
+The citizens of Quebec accepted him.
+His fluency in French and his involvement in the social and sporting activities earned respect and approval.

-In his 1873 report he recommended the establishment of three important Canadian institutions: the Royal Military College, the Dominion Artillery Association and the Dominion Cartridge Factory.
-In varying form all three exist today.
-He also recommended that the west coast defence be based on a four battery Brigade of Garrison Artillery; this too was acted upon.
+In his 1873 report, he recommended the establishment of three important Canadian institutions: The Royal Military College, the Dominion Artillery Association, and the Dominion Cartridge Factory.
+In varying forms, all three exist today.
+He recommended a four-battery brigade of Garrison Artillery for Canada’s west coast.

-After eight years in his beloved Quebec, Lieutenant-Colonel Strange was moved to Kingston where he also became a prominent member of the community.
-Then, at age 51 and promotion to Colonel, he was advised that he would be forced to retire with the Honourary rank of Major-General.
-His bitterness at forced retirement was eased in small measures when his gunners, the first Canadian Team to compete at Shoeburyness, England, returned home with the Governor General’s Prize.
+After eight years in his beloved Quebec, Lieutenant-Colonel Strange moved to Kingston, where he also became a prominent member of the community.
+At age 51, he retired with the Honourary rank of Major-General.
+At the same time, is Gunners, the first Canadian Team to compete at Shoeburyness, England, returned home with the Governor General’s Prize.

-General Strange moved to Alberta, purchased a large tract of land and established a ranch.
-In the spring of 1885 and the outbreak of the North West Rebellion, Big Tom Strange, as he was known locally, was asked to organize the defence of the Alberta District.
-The Alberta Field Force, composed of cowboys, Mounted Police and three untested Militia battalions acquitted themselves well, particularly in the engagement at Frenchman Butte.
+General Strange moved to Alberta, purchased a large tract of land, and established a ranch.
+In the spring of 1885 and the outbreak of the North-West Rebellion, General Strange organized the defence of the Alberta District.
+The Alberta Field Force, composed of cowboys, Mounted Police and three untested Militia battalions acquitted themselves well, particularly with the engagement at Frenchman Butte.

-He returned to his ranch and while working, was kicked by a horse; his recovery was never complete.
-To add insult to injury, he was informed by the British War Office that, as he had returned to service with the Canadian Militia, his pension was cut off.
-After a short abortive attempt at politics, he sold the ranch and returned to England.
-He remained active until his death at Camberly on 9 July 1925.
+Back at his ranch, a horse kicked him.
+His recovery was never complete.
+To add insult to injury, the British War Office cut his pension because he had returned to service with the Canadian Militia.
+After a short attempt at politics, he sold the ranch and returned to England.
+He remained active until his death in England on 9 July 1925.